 "A performance review is a formal assessment in which a manager evaluates an employee’s work performance, identifies strengths and weaknesses, offers feedback, and sets goals for future performance."

 Other terms commonly used are performance appraisal, performance evaluation, employee appraisal, or development discussion.

 As mentioned in the intro, performance reviews are an opportunity for both parties to give and receive constructive feedback related to employee performance.

 The aim is for team members to come away feeling motivated with a clear understanding of where they’re succeeding, areas of improvement, what their priorities are, and what steps they can take to progress.

 From a company perspective, it’s a time to assess who their top performers are and help underperforming employees on the path to improvement.

 Key Performance Review Phrases

-Now onto our compendium (don’t get to use that word often) of performance review phrases to have on hand for conducting an effective performance review.
+With the above in mind, now we move on to our compendium (don’t get to use that word often) of performance review phrases to have on hand for conducting an effective performance review.

 These useful phrases are used to address behaviors and inspire greater performance.